c0d5x/scaffold_mean_app/README.md

 ### UI/UX

 #### Main Page
-The main page shows the latest build so which is very useful.
+The main page shows the latest build which is very useful.
 As CircleCI it shows time ago, commit message and commit id, but also a link to compare the last changes which is very useful too.

 ![](doc/travis-main.jpg)